rtviii/rtviii/README.md

 I am amateur at but seeking out experiences in:

-+ smart contract/blockchain programming
++ smart contract programming
-+ systems/infrastracture
++ systems and infrastracture
-+ numerical/embedded programming
++ numerical and embedded programming
 + data science, vision, modelling, comp. bio
-+ formal verification/binary analysis
++ formal verification and binary analysis